Advanced Controls

 uv tool install dagzoo

-1. Basic generation
+1. Custom generation from YAML

 dagzoo generate --config configs/default.yaml --num-datasets 10 --out data/run1

-2. Deferred filtering (dagzoo filter)
+2. Optional filtering (dagzoo filter)

 dagzoo filter --in data/run1 --out data/run1_filter

-3. Total-row control (dataset.rows / --rows)
+4. Total-row control (dataset.rows / --rows)

 Use dataset.rows (or CLI --rows) to control total rows with one field: